QF 6-pounder Hotchkiss: Spanish service

-Spain adopted both the 40-caliber Hotchkiss 6-pounder and the 42-caliber Nordenfelt 6-pounder in the 1880s to arm its armored cruisers, battleships, protected cruisers and unarmored cruisers.
-Seven ships (1 battleship, 3 unarmored cruisers and 3 protected cruisers) carried the Hotchkiss guns and eleven (8 unarmored cruisers and 3 protected cruisers) carried the Nordenfelt guns.
+Spain adopted both the 40-calibre Hotchkiss 6-pounder and the 42-calibre Nordenfelt 6-pounder in the 1880s to arm its armoured cruisers, battleships, protected cruisers and unarmoured cruisers.
+Seven ships (1 battleship, 3 unarmoured cruisers and 3 protected cruisers) carried the Hotchkiss guns and eleven (8 unarmoured cruisers and 3 protected cruisers) carried the Nordenfelt guns.
 Ships on both sides of the Spanish–American War were armed with various 6-pounder guns (Driggs-Schroeder, Hotchkiss and Nordenfelt).
 The Spanish cruiser Isla de Cuba, which was captured by the United States during the Spanish–American War and served as the USS Isla de Cuba until sold to Venezuela in 1912 and renamed Mariscal Sucre, was the last ship decommissioned and scrapped in 1940.